1933 - Regular air Services

-Ronaldsway page, it would appear that signals giving permission to land
+Ronaldsway page and the 1939 Air Pilot, it would appear that signals giving

-and take off were probably not used at Ronaldsway.
-In accordance
+permission to land and take off were probably not used at Ronaldsway.

-with the Air Navigation Order, it was up to pilots to ensure that they
+In accordance with the Air Navigation Order, it was up to pilots to ensure

-formed a proper traffic circuit and landed or departed in turn, making
+that they formed a proper traffic circuit and landed or departed in turn,

-a left turn after landing as subsequent aircraft might be landing to their
+making a left turn after landing as subsequent aircraft might be landing

-right.
-If required, supplementary instructions could be given from
+to their right.
+If required, supplementary instructions could be

-the ground by Aldis signalling lamp or a coloured very pistol signal.
-Initially
+given from the ground by Aldis signalling lamp or a coloured very pistol

-experience very few pilots seem to look at the tower for such signals even
+from personal experience very few pilots seem to look at the tower for

 The 1937 Ronaldsway